r3duc3/splash_maker/README.md

 - 2 images for bootlogo and fastboot
 - your phone LOL

+## New Feature!
+now you can change splash screen via twrp

 ### How to Use
 copy your image to _images/_ folder,